Donders-Institute/meg-hackathon/2020-05-25-interoperability/README.md

 ## Use the system() call

 The simplest way to call external software when working in an interpreted enviroment is to use the `system()` call.
-This is available in Python as [os.system](https://docs.python.org/3/library/os.html#os.system), in MATLAB as the [system](https://nl.mathworks.com/help/matlab/ref/system.html) function, and in R also as [system](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/system).
+This is available in Python as [os.system](https://docs.python.org/3/library/os.html#os.system), in MATLAB as the [system](https://nl.mathworks.com/help/matlab/ref/system.html) function, In Julia using [backticks and the run command](https://docs.julialang.org/en/v1/manual/running-external-programs/), and in R as [system](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/system).

 In all cases the `system()`` call executes another program as a command-line application, just like how it would be executed in the Linux or macOS terminal.
 So if you can write the piece of your analysis as a command-line application, you are good to go.